 A Primer for AWS Customers

 The most popular services for creating backups come from Amazon S3 and Glacier.
 AWS is responsible for managing the integrity and security of the cloud, while customers are responsible for managing security in the cloud.
 It’s a minor difference, but an important one at that.
 This leads us to the core question many healthcare providers ask about AWS.
+Read more on our complete guide to AWS and Cloud Services.

 Is AWS HIPAA compliant?